-date [ mmddhhmm[yy] ]
+date [s] [mmddhhmm[yy]]

-If no argument is given, the current date is printed to the second.
+If no argument is given, the current date and time are printed.
 If an argument is given, the current date is set.
 The first mm is the month number; dd is the day number in the month; hh is the hour number (24 hour system); the second mm is the minute number; yy is the last 2 digits of the year number and is optional.
 For example: